 - 1. Change the network settings of the server on the system level locally and remotely at the DNS server.
 You also need to provide configuration settings for reverse name resolution.
 Changing network settings is done in the same way as with renaming any other system. - 2.
 Reboot the Uyuni Server to use the new network configuration and to ensure the hostname has changed. - 3.
-Remove the old rhn-org-httpd-ssl-key-pair-<old_hostname>-<version>.noarch package:
+Run the script spacewalk-hostname-rename script with the public IP address of the server.
+If the server is not using the new hostname, the script fails.
+Be aware that this script refreshes the pillar data for all Salt minion: the time it takes to run depends on the number of registered Salt systems. - 4.
+Re-configure your clients to make your environment aware of the new hostname and IP address.
+In the Salt minion configuration file /etc/salt/minion, you must specify the name of the new Salt master (Uyuni Server):